 In contrast to traditional high school semesters that are several months long, the Alternative High School program offers four 10-week modules over the school year.
 This allows students to earn credits quickly for an increased rate of success.
 Students focus on only three courses at a time to avoid becoming overwhelmed.

 English, Math, Science, Social Studies and Physical Education are compulsory courses.
-The choices for elective courses include: Art, Career Development, Clothing, Housing and Design, Electronics, Japanese, Foods and Nutrition, Biology, and Family Studies.
+The choices for elective courses include: Art, Career Development, Drama, Drafting Design Technology, Textile Arts and Design, Film Studies, Electronics, Food and Nutrition, Biology, and Family Studies.
 Students in the program also benefit from unique in and out-of-class activities that include guest speakers, science experiments, monthly celebrations, and field trips.